GitZH-Chen/Awesome-Riemannian-Deep-Learning/README.md

-# Awesome Riemannian Deep Learning
+# Riemannian Learning: Theoreies, Models, and Applications
 🚀 This is an ongoing repo, containing resources on Riemannian deep learning.

 🌟 **Note:** This repo does not inlcude Riemannian optimization.
 For that, please refer to [Awesome-Riemannian-Optimization](https://github.com/andyjm3/Awesome-Riemannian-Optimization) by [Andi Han](https://scholar.google.com/citations?user=AKHQHs0AAAAJ&hl=en).